tufantunc/useIsMobile/README.md

 ### Prerequisites

-React and ReactDOM must be installed in your project.
+React and ReactDOM must be installed in your project (supports React 16.8+, 17, 18, and 19).
 * npm
   ```sh
   npm install react react-dom